vicuna-tools/vicuna-installation-guide/README.md

 - The Vicuna model needs ~10GB of CPU RAM, If you don't have enough RAM, you can increase the size of your virtual RAM (swap) A tutorial on how to increase the swapfile on Linux: https://arcolinux.com/how-to-increase-the-size-of-your-swapfile/
 - The git and wget package
+- A Unix based operating system is recommended

 ## Installation
 ### One-line install script for Vicuna 1.1